BGWEB08/Text-to-Speech-with-HTML-CSS-and-JavaScript./README.md

 # Text to Speech

-This project allows users to input text and listen to it being spoken aloud.
-Users can type or paste text into the input area, select the desired language, and listen to the spoken text by clicking the "Listen" button.
+This project allows users to enter text and listen to it being spoken aloud.
+Users can type or paste text in the input field, select the desired language and listen to the typed text by clicking on the "Listen" button.

 ## Features